 ITINERARY

 From Le Rivier, walk from the church and follow the tarmac road to the Bruyant stream.
-From here, take the path that rises quickly through a forest of spruces and hardwoods to exit at 1700 m.
+From here, take the path that rises steeply through a forest of spruces and hardwoods to exit at 1700 m.

 Continue due west through rhododendron and bilberry vegetation.